| Title: | Compute Global Sensitivity Analysis Indices Using Optimal Transport |

 (default |

-The function allows the computation of two different lower bounds.
+The function allows the computation of irrelevance threshold.

 in the package: